PrestaShop/prestashop-specs/CONTRIBUTING.md

 ### Add missing specifications

 We add and complete the specifications progressively, although a lot is missing for the moment.
-You can trust us, we know.
+You can trust us, we are aware of it.

 So you might want to write specifications for these existing features.
 Here, specifications are to defined the current behavior in the latest stable version of PrestaShop.